emilianospezi/spaarc_documentation/2_c_Running_radiomics_analysis_in_MATLAB.md

 > batchFilteringSpaarcConfig.json

 which is located within matlab spaarc directory.
+More information about the filtering settings for each